Sparse graphs are not flammable: -regular graphs are -flammable

+Since the well-known method of moments (see, for example~\cite{AS} for details) can be used to show the result, the proof is omitted here.

-Now, we will show that a.a.s.\ almost all vertices induce locally a tree.
+Now, we observe that a.a.s.\ almost all vertices have the property that the local neighbourhood of the vertex induces a tree.
 This is, of course, not a good property for the firefighter, and it will be used to establish an upper bound for the threshold we investigate.
-For $d\ge 3,$ a cycle is called \emph{short} if it has length at most $L=\log_{d^2-1} \log n.$
+For $d\ge 3,$ a cycle is called \emph{short} if it has length at most $L=\log_{d^2-1} \log n.$ Since the proof is analogous to the one for classic random $d$-regular graphs, it is omitted here.